-The Group selects reliable and reputable suppliers of food and food-related products which comply with the food hygiene and safety standards established by regulatory authorities.
-General requirements for preparing and handling food are stated in the Manual to ensure prevention of foodborne diseases and contamination.
-Inspections are conducted by the FSMS committee at least once a month, with cross checking by members that do not belong to the department being inspected.
+In terms of procuring food and food-related products, when selecting a new supplier, only reliable and reputable suppliers that comply with the food hygiene and safety standards established by regulatory authorities are considered.
+Guidance of experienced chefs and hygienists is also sought from to perform more in-depth screening and evaluation.
+When the food is purchased, strict requirements as stated on the Manual in food storage, preparation, and handing are also followed to prevent foodborne diseases and contamination.
+The Food Safety Management System Committee also conducts inspections at least once a month, which is then cross checked by members that do not belong to the department being inspected.
 Corresponding corrective actions are taken after inspections with records kept.
-Microbial test is undertaken semi-annually by an independent and accredited laboratory on samples including food, ice, hands of ready-to-eat ("RTE") food handlers, utensils/knife/cutting board for ready-to-wash ("RTW") food and the tableware that are ready to use.
-If the test result shows unqualified, investigation and corrective actions shall be taken and filed, until retest results meet the standards.
-Drill of foodborne illness ("FBI") response (including report, investigation, traceability and recall) is carried out once or twice in a year to improve staff's emergency response.
+Microbial test is also undertaken semi-annually by an independent and accredited laboratory to make sure all utensils and food that are used do not contain components that may cause food hazards.
+If the result does not qualify the standards, investigation and corrective actions shall be taken and filed, until retest results meet the standards.
+Drill of foodborne illness ("FBI") response (including report, investigation, traceability, and (recall) is also carried out once or twice a year to improve staff's emergency response.